Transporting Healthy Food Grants

 - A governmental agency – local, state, or federal government OR a non-profit organization that is tax exempt under section 501(c)(3) of the Internal Revenue Code

-- A local foods distributor that supplies or delivers fresh produce and/or perishable foods such as meat, dairy and seafood
+- A local foods distributor (direct or wholesale) that supplies or delivers fresh produce and/or perishable foods such as meat, dairy and seafood

 - Eligible Uses of Grant Funds include: